Thena: Fictional character biography

-Beginnings
+Early life

 Thena was born in the city of Olympia in ancient Greece, and is thus one of the Eternals of Olympia.
-Originally named Azura, but her father Zuras had her name changed by royal decree to resemble that of Zeus' daughter Athena (Roman name Minerva) to seal the treaty between the Olympian gods and the Eternals, in which the Eternals would act as the gods representatives on Earth, with Thena serving as Athena's personal representative.
+Originally named Azura, but her father Zuras had her name changed by royal decree to be similar to that of Athena and seal the treaty between the Olympian gods and the Eternals.
+The Eternals would act as the gods' representatives on Earth, with Thena serving as Athena's personal representative.
 Due to this, she has often been mistaken for Athena and Minerva.
-The city of Athens was apparently built for her, not the goddess, although Thena later allowed it to be conquered by the Spartans in 404 BC.

 Thena became a scholar and a warrior as she grew.
 She encountered Kro in Babylon 2,500 years ago.
-He had a chance to slay her, but did not; as the years passed, the two of them grew closer together.
-Thena and Kro made love during the Vietnam War, resulting in Thena becoming pregnant with twins.
-She placed them inside of Ms. Ritter, an infertile woman, who raised them as her own twin children, Donald and Deborah.
+He had a chance to kill her, but did not; as the years passed, the two of them grew closer together.
+During the Vietnam War, Thena becomes pregnant with twin children from Kro.
+She implants the children inside Ms. Ritter, an infertile woman, who raises them as her own children, Donald and Deborah.

 Modern age

-In recent times, the eternals and deviants revealed themselves to the human world.
-When Warlord Kro led his armies in an attack on New York City, Thena opposed him to help rescue Sersi.
-Thena was reunited with Kro, and publicly declared herself to be an Eternal.
-After Kro called a truce, he brought her to the Deviant city of Lemuria to try to resume his relationship with her.
-However Thena was horrified with the Deviants' customs including the mass killing of undesirables.
-Thena meet Brother Tode, the leader of the deviants and watched a gladiator match between Deviant champions.
-She watched that Ransak the Reject, a genetically stable Deviant was fighting the horribly mutated but well-mannered Karkas.
-Thena was convinced by Karkas to grant both of them sanctuary and take them under her protection, running away from Lemuria with them.
-She then participated in the Uni-Mind with other Eternals to decide what to do with the Celestial crisis.
-With Karkas and the Reject, she battled Zakka and Tutinax.
-She met and became an ally of Thor, and then battled Athena of Olympus, during a battle between the Olympian gods and Eternals.